simduchaine/nancybilodeau-corpo/data_en/pages/services.md

 * Center of excellence rollout
 * Problem and conflict resolution

-I also offer a performance gap assessment service including an action plan to meet your desired performance.
+I also offer a holistic performance gap assessment service including an action plan to meet your desired performance.

 Finally, my years in the holistic health arena are allowing me to offer the following services: